lmarketos/cpp_template/README.md

 Intended to be cloned or used as a template for a starting point for home C++ projects.

+The host system only needs git and docker to use this.
+It can optionally use clang-format in a pre-commit git hook.

 ## Getting started
 From the root directory of the repo:

-Build the docker image used to compile the application and run analysis tools
+Build the docker image used to compile the application and run analysis tools **This command must run successfully before any of the other commands will work**
 ```
 ./dev build_docker
 ```